Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Deities of Faerûn should be installed after any mod that adds or alters spells in the game.

-* Deities of Faerûn should be installed after EET.
+* Deities of Faerûn should be installed after EET (but ALWAYS before EET_End).

 * Deities of Faerûn will probably misbehave with any mod component that overhauls the combat system of the game.